As editor Mary points out, there are ties that bind, but there are also binds that tie. Our core issues are binds that tie us in knots.

 They’re binds in the sense that we find ourselves propelled in directions that once may have been useful but now, much later in life, are no longer so.

 We find ourselves in a bind, feeling loyal to these dyed-in-the-wool ways of being, which we sense more and more no longer serve us.

 I had a personal reading yesterday with AAM in which a team member asked me to ask if Feb.
 10 was an unusual day.
-She found herself in crisis on that day.
+She found herself and many people in her locale in crisis on that day.

-Archangel Michael responded that it was a “null day” and many people would have found themselves in crisis as their core issues rose to the surface.
-I think it’s a prelude to the tsunami of love.
+Archangel Michael responded that it was a “null zone” and many people would have found themselves in crisis as their core issues rose to the surface.
+I think this rise of core issues is a prelude to the tsunami of love.

-All of mine rose to the surface on the day as well and I’m still dealing with what I learned.
+All of mine rose to the surface on that day as well and I’m still dealing with what I learned.
 Let me elaborate.

 There are various views on core issues.
 Some people think we have only one, or that there is one core issue that we agreed to take on for the collective eons ago, or that one core issue underlies all others and is the “head vampire.”